cbe453/arc-plato-shell/_episodes/02-navigation.md

 To navigate through the `man` pages, you may use the up and down arrow keys to move line-by-line, or try the spacebar and "b" keys to skip up and down by full page.
 Quit the `man` pages by typing "q".

-Alternatively, most commands you run will have a `--help` option that displays addition information For instance, with `ls`:
+Alternatively, most commands you run will have a `--help` option that displays additional information For instance, with `ls`:

 ```